wtrettien/colletscommonplace/README.md

-# colletscommonplace
-Digital edition of Susanna Collet's commonplace book (1635)
+# Digital edition of Susanna Collet's commonplace book (1635)

 This directory stores the files, in the correct structure, for the digital edition website: https://digitalbookhistory.com/colletscommonaplace/